jamesrcounts/VariantSpark/kubernetes/README.md

     - WAIT for the new Jupyter pod to turn GREEN
  -----

-## RUN the example VariantSpark-k Jupyter notebook
+## RUN example VariantSpark Jupyter notebook(s)
 Use the Kubernetes Web Dashboard
 #### 1. LOGIN to Notebook Service
-- Locate the login token for your notebook from the Kubernetes pod log
+- LOCATE the Jupyter notebook login token for your notebook from the Kubernetes pod log
-- Click the service external endpoint link for the notebook service
+- CLICK the service external endpoint link for the notebook service
-    - Copy token from URL in log
+    - COPY token from URL in log
-    - Paste the login token into the Jupyter notebook text box
+    - PASTE the login token into the Jupyter notebook text box
 #### 2. COPY Example Notebooks
  - Go to source - kubernetes -> noteook - upload the notebook using the browser (Jupter) - one level below root (permissions error at top)
  - Update the S3 bucket in the notebook (look in S3 for name - long name with date stamp in the bucket name...)
- #### 3. ADD data to S3
+ #### 3. ADD analysis source data to S3
- - Naviage to your S3 bucket that was created during setup
+ - Navigate to your S3 bucket that was created during setup
  - Upload data files for analysis
 #### 4. RUN VariantSpark analysis
  - View your example notebook, read notebook and RUN  -or-